Danse avec les stars season 3: Scoring

+Notes of each couples

 Averages

 This table only counts dances scored on the traditional 40-point scale (the scores for the Coach Battle from Week 3 and the Samba Relay from Week 4 are not included).

 Highest and lowest scoring performances

 The best and worst performances in each dance according to the judges' marks are as follows:

 Couples' Highest and lowest scoring performances

 According to the traditional 40-point scale.